 Before her commissioner role at the WCC, Nevarez had a successful stint as the Senior Associate Commissioner, Senior Woman Administrator at the Pac-12 Conference.
 In her role at the Pac-12, Nevarez oversaw all conference sports and championships except football.
 She also served as the conference liaison for men’s basketball and tournament director of the men’s basketball tournament in Las Vegas.
 Nevarez led all-star teams to China and Australia and brought conference teams to China for the first-ever NCAA regular-season game.
 During her tenure at the Pac-12, Nevarez was instrumental in league expansion, the relocation and success of both the men’s and women’s basketball tournaments, the creation and operation of the Pac-12 Networks, the development of international initiatives, and advanced the conference’s sustainability efforts.

-Prior to the WCC, Nevarez was at the University of California, where she served in multiple roles.
+Prior to the WCC, Nevarez was at the University of California, where she handled multiple roles.
 She was the lone compliance officer and served as an executive officer for the department and its 29 intercollegiate athletics teams.
 She conducted NCAA and Pac-10 rules education workshops for student-athletes, coaches, and department staff on an annual basis.
 Nevarez was also involved with legal matters involving the department, including lawsuits, serving as the department’s campus liaison.
 She was responsible for processing all departmental contracts, including game contracts, and served as the department’s campus contact for all athletic-related contracts.
 Her efforts at Cal went beyond the legal realm as she served as co-coordinator of the team that conceived and ran the first Cy-Bear auction, the first time a collegiate entity had partnered with an online group – Yahoo! – to host an online auction, raising more than $180,000.

 Nevarez began her athletics administrative career at San José State University, where she was the first full-time Director of Compliance in school history and developed and implemented an NCAA compliance program.